-Students at the Iceland University of the Arts can apply for an Erasmus+ grant to complete an internship in Europe for a minimum of two months.
+Students at the Iceland University of the Arts can apply for an Erasmus+ grant to complete a traineeship in Europe for a minimum of two months.

 For a shorter stay, students can apply for a Nordplus grant for internships in the Nordic and Baltic region, for a period of one to eight weeks.

 In both cases the internship must contribute to the student’s professional development in relation to their studies.

 When can I go?

 Students can apply for grants for an internship during the summer break, which will render 2 ECTS that will appear on the student’s transcript of records.